Language of instruction: German

 - its excellent didactic structure.
 Full-time students gain intercultural experience through their work placements and study visits abroad.
 Blended learning enables part-time students to optimally combine of work and study.

 - the opportunity to obtain recognised additional qualifications within the framework of the course.
-These include project management and Cambridge Business English Certificate (BEC Higher) among others.
+These include project management among others.

 Potential employers include national and international companies as well as organisations with economic ties to the EU and/ or Central and Eastern Europe.
 Graduates of this programme work in areas such as: